richchapler/AzureSolutionsDocumentation/curricula/SQL_HighAvailability.md

     *This step is fundamental to configuring automated high availability in Azure SQL Database.*

 11. **C** – High availability is integrated and managed by Azure with minimal setup
-    *Azure’s built‑in HA features eliminate much of the manual configuration required on‑premises.*
+    *Azure’s built‑in High Availability features eliminate much of the manual configuration required on‑premises.*

 12. **A** – It provides a guided and simplified configuration process
-    *The Azure Portal streamlines HA setup, making it accessible and user-friendly.*
+    *The Azure Portal streamlines High Availability setup, making it accessible and user-friendly.*

 13. **B** – The Azure service automatically
     *Azure manages the replication and failover processes, reducing the administrative burden.*